mrunmayee300/sei-mcp-server/README.md

 ## 🔭 Overview

-The MCP EVM Server leverages the Model Context Protocol to provide blockchain services to AI agents.
+The Sei MCP EVM Server leverages the Model Context Protocol to provide blockchain services to AI agents.
 It supports a wide range of services including:

 - Reading blockchain state (balances, transactions, blocks, etc.)